changeworld/azure-docs.pl-pl/articles/container-registry/container-registry-tutorial-quick-task.md

 > * Kompilowanie obrazu kontenera na platformie Azure
 > * Wdrażanie kontenera w usłudze Azure Container Instances

 Z kolejnych samouczków dowiesz się, jak używać zadań usługi ACR Tasks na potrzeby automatycznych kompilacji obrazu kontenera podczas zatwierdzania kodu i aktualizacji obrazu podstawowego.
-Zadania ACR mogą również uruchamiać [zadania wieloetapowe](container-registry-tasks-multi-step.md), używając pliku YAML do definiowania kroków do kompilowania, wypychania i opcjonalnego testowania wielu kontenerów.
+ACR Tasks can also run [multi-step tasks](container-registry-tasks-multi-step.md), using a YAML file to define steps to build, push, and optionally test multiple containers.

 [!INCLUDE [cloud-shell-try-it.md](../../includes/cloud-shell-try-it.md)]

-Jeśli chcesz korzystać z interfejsu wiersza polecenia platformy Azure lokalnie, musisz mieć zainstalowany interfejs wiersza polecenia platformy Azure w wersji **2.0.46** lub nowszej i zalogować się przy użyciu [AZ login][az-login].
+If you'd like to use the Azure CLI locally, you must have Azure CLI version **2.0.46** or later installed and logged in with [az login][az-login].
 Uruchom polecenie `az --version`, aby dowiedzieć się, jaka wersja jest używana.
-Jeśli konieczne jest zainstalowanie lub uaktualnienie interfejsu wiersza polecenia, zobacz [Instalowanie interfejsu wiersza polecenia platformy Azure][azure-cli].
+If you need to install or upgrade the CLI, see [Install Azure CLI][azure-cli].

 ## <a name="prerequisites"></a>Wymagania wstępne